unexist/blog/_posts/2020-09-25-architecture-validation.md

             .bePublic();
 ```

-Overall, this API is quite powerful and there quite a few plugins to enhance the
+Overall, this API is quite powerful and there quite a few plugins to enhance the impressive set.
+So
-impressive set.
-So in other words, it is always a good idea to check, if someone
-already solved the problem for you.
+in other words, it is always a good idea to check, if someone already solved the problem for you.

-So besides simple stuff like the above, architects are probably more interested
+So besides simple stuff like the above, architects are probably more interested in rules, that
-in rules, that enforce a given layout or rather architecture.
+enforce a given layout or rather architecture.

-One of the better known architecture - the layered architecture - can be
+One of the better known architecture - the layered architecture - can be checked nicely:

-checked nicely:
+#### **test.java:**
 ```java
 private final JavaClasses classes = new ClassFileImporter().importPackages("org.subforge");